batatinha-espacial/sol.js/README.md

 # Update

 We are now open for contributions.
-For gaining contribution access, just DM the dicord user `antonio_breno` with the message `I want to contribute to Sol.js` and you may gain contribution access depending on your habilities and knowledge.
+For gaining contribution access, just DM the Discord user `antonio_breno` with the message `I want to contribute to Sol.js` and you may gain contribution access depending on your habilities and knowledge.